 Marci is a passionate community advocate and organizer in North West London.
-When not working at McCormick in the purchasing department, she volunteers her time with many organizations including Women and Politics, London Middlesex Housing Corporation, North West London Resource Centre, Special Olympics, Street Soccer London, and United Way.
+When not working at Pathways Skill Development & Placement Centre, she volunteers her time with many organizations including Women and Politics, London Middlesex Housing Corporation, Special Olympics, Street Soccer London, and United Way.
 She is a proud mother of three, and enjoys gardening and wine.

 Sarah works in marketing at London Life.
 She’s passionate about her adopted community of London, and loves to check out its many arts and culture events.
 She’s also a proud Western alum, avid reader, and tea lover.
 She lives in Old North with her partner Justin, and loves that they’re just a short walk away from the shops and restaurants downtown.